TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 ### Known issues and Limitations
 If a dependency that your plugin uses is also used by the gateway, the version _used by the gateway_ will be used in your plugin.
 This may mask conflicts between transitive dependencies.

-The plugin compiler does not support on Ubuntu 16.04 (Xenial Xerus) as it uses glibc 2.23 which is incompatible with our standard build environment.
-If you absolutely must have go plugin support on Xenial, please write to our support.